American Historical Review

 Jennifer Lambe, Christine Jorgensen in Cuba.
 On Dormant Leads and Archival Dead Ends, p.
 387

-A Note from the AHR Associate Editor: Reviewing History 401
+A Note from the AHR Associate Editor: Reviewing History, p.
+401

 Featured Reviews, p.
 403